jyutzler/slartime-spec/0.1.1/README.md

 ### 2.3.
 MultiInstant

-For the type "MultiInstant", the `chronology` member MUST have a member named `instants`.
+For the type "MultiInstant", the `when` member MUST have a member named `instants`.
 The `instants` member MUST be an array containing one or more instants.
 The members of the array MUST be in chronological order from earliest to latest.